 This condition is more common in preschool and school-aged children.

-Factors that increase your chance for impetigo include: Touching a person with impetigoTouching the clothing, towels, sheets, or other personal items that belong to a person with impetigoPoor hygiene, particularly unwashed hands and dirty fingernailsCrowded settings where there is direct person-to-person contact, such as schools and the militaryContact sports such as football and wrestlingWarm, humid environmentSummer seasonPoor health or weakened immune system
+Factors that may increase your chance of impetigo include: Touching a person with impetigoTouching the clothing, towels, sheets, or other personal items that belong to a person with impetigoPoor hygiene, particularly unwashed hands and dirty fingernailsCrowded settings where there is direct person-to-person contact, such as schools and the militaryContact sports such as football and wrestlingWarm, humid environmentSummer seasonPoor health or weakened immune system